PintoGideon/notes/React/GettingStarted.md

  ```
 We pass in a reference to the DOM node as the second argument to see ReactDOM.render().

+### JSX

+Browsers do not understand JSX and babel transpiles jsx into javascript.

+### Pure functions

+Pure functions are those that only depend on their arguments and it does not modify them while executing.

+Writing pure functions help us create solid React Components.

+React components are JS functions that return view.

 ### this keyword